jpeiffer/cloud_storage_issue/README.md

 Hello World!
 ```

-Results in this being stored in Cloud Storage's emulator (extra newline exists
+Results in this being stored in Cloud Storage's emulator:
-in the source MD file but isn't rendered in the HTML version):
 ```

 SGVsbG8gV29ybGQh